-the development framework prompts us that now the shared array is written to but is never read from, and can still be removed.
-Then, we add the ButtonPressed scenario (Figure 4) that handles the pressing of the button - it queries the lever configuration, and if it is $\langle 2, 3, 2 \rangle$ it requests an OPENDOOR event.
+Next, we add a scenario that allows the user, through a simple interface, to request the triggering of SETXTOY events, and also the CLICKBUTTON event (code omitted).
+When we recompile the code, the development framework prompts us that now the shared array is written to but is never read from, and can still be removed.
+Then, we add the ButtonPressed scenario (Fig. 4) that handles the pressing of the button - it queries the lever configuration, and if it is $\langle 2, 3, 2 \rangle$ it requests an OPENDOOR event.

-However, as the caption explains, the code in Figure 4 is actually erroneous: we copied and pasted the code checking lever B but did not correctly modify it to check lever C. The wise development framework now produces the following message:
+However, as the caption explains, the code in Fig. 4 is actually erroneous: we copied and pasted the code checking lever B but did not correctly modify it to check lever C. The wise development framework now produces the following message:

-Warning: Scenario ButtonPressed has an unreachable synchronization point in line 20.
+Warning: Scenario ButtonPressed has an unreachable synchronization point in line 23.
 Suggesting an optimization.
 Also, the state of LeverC is never read.

 This message immediately points us to the error in the model, giving us enough information to quickly realize what has happened.
-The optimization proposed by the framework (not shown), in which the unreachable state is removed, is actually a graphical representation using the Goal visualization tool (Tsay, Chen, Tsai, Wu, & Chan, 2007).
+The optimization proposed by the framework (not shown), in which the unreachable state is removed, is actually a graphical representation using the Goal visualization tool (Tsay et al., 2007).

-We stress that the realization that line 20 is unreachable is not trivial, as it is not a property that is local to the ButtonPressed object.
+We stress that the realization that line 23 is unreachable is not trivial, as it is not a property that is local to the ButtonPressed object.
 In particular, it cannot be deduced by inspecting the ButtonPressed object in isolation, and thus it is very different from deducing, say, that in if(false)(foo()) the function foo() can never be called.
 Rather, this property stems from the joint behavior of ButtonPressed and LeverB, where ButtonPressed expects LeverB to be in two different states simultaneously, which cannot occur.

-And so, we correct the error in line 16 of ButtonPressed.
+And so, we correct the error in line 19 of ButtonPressed.
 Now the warnings from the development framework disappear, and instead we receive the following information:

-Information: Event OpenDoor appears to only be triggered after event LeverCInTwo.
+Information: Event OPENDOOR appears to only be triggered after event LEVERCINTWO.
+And then, a few seconds later: